-Sponsors are responsible for:
+126. Sponsors are responsible for:

-- Ensuring the correct DCAC type is issued to the applicant before they gain access to a Defence base; - ☐ When relevant, that the applicant has an active security clearance; - Checking the applicant's details are correct and matching their identification documents; - Ensuring that all sites-specific access requirements are detailed in the application; - Monitoring their DISP contractor processes to ensure physical security standards are maintained; and - Off boarding including handing over their sponsorship records should their role change and notifying the local pass office of sponsorship transfer.
+- a. ensuring the correct DCAC type is issued to the applicant before they gain access to a Defence base; - b. when relevant, ensuring that the applicant has an active security clearance; - c. checking the applicant's details are correct and matching their identification documents; - d. ensuring that all sites-specific access requirements are detailed in the application; - e. monitoring their DISP contractor processes to ensure physical security standards are maintained; and - f. off boarding including handing over their sponsorship records should their role change and notifying the local pass office of sponsorship transfer.